nayere6342/sep11-freedom-project/blog/entry06.md

 ## **Intro:**

 In this entry, I will go over the presentation from my freedom project which I showed in class.
 By this fact I'm sure that there are a ton of things I talk about.
 But I'll just talk about this presentation and the expo.
 The presentation was great.
 I hit all the points I needed to do while presenting.
 The presentation itself was really simple.
 I got the code out and I explained how the code itself worked.
 I basically nerded out over the whole thing.
-Like I always do when it comes to those projects you kind-of have to do so.
+Like I always do when it comes to those projects you kind-of have to do so. [expo part]

 ### **Design Process:**